Lanboost/TModLoader_LansToggleableBuffs/README.md

  Purchaseable permenant toggleable buffs, no more potion farming and afraid of dying!

+# Change log:
+V. 0.2.2:

+	- Wrapped the UI inside a "badly done" scrollpanel, hopefully this did not fuck everything

 # Other TModLoader mods by me:
 * [Lanboosts Auto Join Team](https://github.com/Lanboost/TModLoader_LansAutoJoinTeam)
   * Automatically joins the red team whenever you play terraria, perfect for lazy people!